marcoslozadaf/Redirect-URL-Vercel/README.md

 This repository creates a NEXT.js project in Vercel that allows you to redirect to a URL of your interest.
-In this way, a domain like "marcoslozada.com" can point to a link, like your LinkedIn profile for eg.
+In this way, a domain like "marcoslozada.com" can point to a link, like your LinkedIn profile for e.g.

 Your URL eg: https://www.marcoslozada.com, https://www.linkedin.com/in/marcoslozadafreytes/, https://x.com/marcoslozadaf, etc.